ansterONE/first-steps/test.md

-The platform provides an "online first" approach which means that the students find the means to learn coding and work collaboratively online first through courses and tutorials but can complement these tools with offline meetings.
+The platform provides an "online first" approach which means that the students find the means to learn coding and work collaboratively online first through courses and tutorials, and can complement these tools with offline meetings.
 This approach avoids the mere transfer of offline teaching methods into the online world, which is a typical weakness of many Massive Open Online Courses (MOOCs), but explores what offline